lsst-sitcom/sitcomtn-037/index.rst

 List of possible trainings:

+- Creation of a job that spawns a calculation, creates an artifact, displays the artifact, and alerts a user
 - Creation of a Bokeh App to be used during the night based on already available data

-- Creation of a job that spawns a calculation, creates an artifact, and alerts a user
-- Using the CVT (as a fxn of location)
+- Using the CVT (as a fxn of location) - this would be a basic guide and not a bootcamp.
    - Basic operations for viewing images
    - Interactions with DM tools/features such as source detections

+- Possibly out of FAFF scope - but a "bootcamp" about operationing the telescope via LOVE, and writing SAL scripts.

+Building a "pipetask" is out of scope for FAFF.

 .. _Deliverable 9: